foomprep/robby.nvim/README.md

 Robby is a vim plugin that gives you the power to generate and edit code using language models within your vim (or nvim) editor.

 ## Installation
 This plugins relies on commands used in [vim-fugitive](https://github.com/tpope/vim-fugitive).
-Please follow the instructions their to install before proceeding.
+If you don't already use `vim-fugitive` please follow the instructions their to install before proceeding.
+You should be using `vim-fugitive`.
+I repeat, you should be using `vim-fugitive`.

 To install you can use your favorite package manager like [vim-plug](https://github.com/junegunn/vim-plug) or use `vim`'s built-in package support: